dayvidpham/shopify-challenge-summer2022/README.md

 easier to use with better out-of-the-box defaults than Python3’s `Matplotlib` and `Seaborn`, and since I have to write a report, RMarkdown provides a nice integrated way to present my thought process, findings, figures, code, and results.
+RMarkdown and some manual changes were used to produce this README.

 I summarize the answers to the questions in the section, and then detail the analysis and interpretation in the section.

+## Summary

+### Question 1: Average Order Value (AOV) for 100 Sneaker Shops

-The dataset is skewed right and the extreme outliers exhibits a strong influence on the means, shifting the mean much higher.
-If one is dedicated to using the mean as the metric of choice, then outliers would have to be excluded from its computation.
+**(a) Think about what could be going wrong with our calculation.
+Think about a better way to evaluate this data.** The dataset is skewed right and the extreme outliers exhibits a strong influence on the means, shifting the mean much higher.

-If one is still interested in a summary statistic/metric for the average `order_amount`, then the median is more robust, behaving much better in the presence of extreme outliers.
+**(b) What metric would you report for this dataset?** The median is more robust, behaving much better in the presence of extreme outliers.

-The median of the `order_amount`, computed on all the data, is 284.
+**(c) What is its value?** The median of the `order_amount`, computed on all the data, is 284.

+### Question 2: SQL Database of Customers

-In total, 54 orders were shipped by Speedy Express.
+**(a) How many orders were shipped by Speedy Express in total?** **(b) What is the last name of the employee with the most orders?** In total, 54 orders were shipped by Speedy Express.

-“Peacock” is the last name of the employee associated with the most orders.
+**(b) What is the last name of the employee with the most orders?** “Peacock” is the last name of the employee associated with the most orders.

-The name of the product with most quantities ordered by customers in Germany is “Boston Crab Meat”, and its ProductID is 40.
+**(c) What product was ordered the most by customers in Germany?** The name of the product with most quantities ordered by customers in
+Germany is “Boston Crab Meat”, and its ProductID is 40.

+## Analysis and Code

+### Question 1

+#### 1(a).
+Think about what could be going wrong with our calculation.
+Think about a better way to evaluate this data.

 Before I even load in the data, I look over the spreadsheet in Google Sheets to see if I can spot any anomalous data points.
 There are several